Neuadd Dwyfor

 Pwllheli Town Hall (Neuadd Dwyfor) is a municipal building in Penlan Street, Pwllheli, Gwynedd, Wales.
 The structure, which now operates as an arts centre, is a Grade II listed building.

 History

-The first municipal building in the town was the old town hall in the Market Square which was completed in 1731.
-It was rebuilt in around 1820 and augmented by a clock tower in the late 19th century.
-The future Prime Minister, David Lloyd George, gave a speech to local farmers in this building in 1884.
+The first municipal building in the town was the Old Town Hall in the Market Square which was completed in 1731.
 However, by the turn of the century it was deemed too small and civic officials decided to commission a new structure on the north side of Penlan Street.